Cr3bain/flutter_zoom_drawer_mobx_example/README.md

 > flutter pub get

-For create zoom_viewmodel.g.dart file run the command on terminal
+For create or update of zoom_viewmodel.g.dart file, run the command on terminal

 > flutter packages pub run build_runner build